ql909/mathematical_definitions/README.md

 # Privacy
-1. Distance to Closest Record (DCR).
+### (1) Distance to Closest Record.

 Distance to Closest Record for a given individual s in S as the minimum distance between s and every original individual o in O (Minieri, 2022):

     > 𝐷𝐶𝑅(s) = 𝑚𝑖𝑛 𝑑(s,o) for each o∈O

    DCR(s) = 0 means that s is an identical copy (clone) of at least one real individual in the original dataset O.

-3. Nearest Neighbour Distance Ratio (NNDR).
+### (2)  Nearest Neighbour Distance Ratio (NNDR).

 The nearest neighbor distance ratio, or ratio test, finds the nearest neighbor to the feature descriptor and the second nearest neighbor to the feature descriptor and divides the two (Lieberman, 2023).
 The formula can be computed as

     > NNDR=d1/d2